mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/06_be_product_tdmdb_tables.md

 ### Products

-This table holds all the [Products] defined in the TDM GUI.
+This table holds all [Products] defined in the TDM GUI.
 -  A new record is created for each Product.
 -  Each Product is created in **Active** status and gets a unique **product_id** sequence which is the table's PK.
 -  **Deleted Products** have an **Inactive** status and are not physically deleted from this table.